eecs130/spring2020/pages/syllabus.md

 I (prof. Van Wart) have a strong preference for option #1, because it’s a form of low-pressure, built-in accountability that will help you learn.
 That said, it’s up to you.
 Attending and working in the tutorials is worth 10% of your grade.
 But you have to actually work – if you zone out, we will know, and will not give you credit.

 Following the submission deadline, a solution and walkthrough of each problem will be made available via Canvas.

+### Homework and Projects
+The majority of your grade will be based on 6 homework assignments and one final project -- creating a website of your choosing -- that you will complete over the course of the quarter.

 ## Course Staff
 ### Peer Mentors